flutter/website/src/content/app-architecture/guide.md

 a `Stream<UserProfile?>`,
 which emits a new value whenever the user signs in or out.

-The models output by repositories are consumed by ViewModels.
+The models output by repositories are consumed by view models.
-Repositories and ViewModels have a many-to-many relationship.
+Repositories and view models have a many-to-many relationship.
-A ViewModel can use many repositories to get the data it needs, and a repository can be used by many ViewModels.
+A view model can use many repositories to get the data it needs, and a repository can be used by many view models.

 Repositories should never be aware of each other.
-If your application has business logic that needs data from two repositories, you should combine the data in the ViewModel or in the domain layer, especially if your repository-to-ViewModel relationship is complex.
+If your application has business logic that needs data from two repositories, you should combine the data in the view model or in the domain layer, especially if your repository-to-view-model relationship is complex.

 ### Services